 - What are you doing right now to avoid information duplication and increase information flow? (hint: capturing lessons learned is an exercise in futility if you cannot decipher intelligence from those lessons for your next endeavor)

 Another thing to think about is…if we turn back the pages of time, we will realize that organizations are not that much different then what has existed in the past.
-The only thing that continuously changes is technologies.
+The only thing that continuously changes is technology.
 Technology does not mean Information Technology(IT) only but also any methodologies and tools that make you manage information more effectively and scale-up quickly.
-Case in point is paper which changed the direction of mankind and was once considered a “technology”.
+A case in point is paper which changed the direction of mankind and was once considered a “technology”.